 2005: The Washington Post cites the Association as having successfully led the opposition to a proposal for research and development of a new U.S. earth-penetrating nuclear weapon

-2005: Launch of the Association’s “Campaign to Strengthen the NPT,” which builds bipartisan support for a comprehensive U.S. nonproliferation strategy ahead of the 2005 NPT Review Conference.
+2005: The Association launches of a “Campaign to Strengthen the NPT,” which builds bipartisan support for a comprehensive U.S. nonproliferation strategy ahead of the 2005 NPT Review Conference.

 2005: The Association publishes the influential report What Are Nuclear Weapons For? by Dr. Sidney Drell and Amb.
 James Goodby for steep nuclear reductions to 1,000 strategic warheads.

-2005-08: The Association leads a diverse national and international coalition of NGOs and experts against exempting India from U.S. and global nuclear trade restrictions that almost tipped the balance against the deal and put key nonproliferation restrictions in place.
+2005-08: The Association leads a campaign involving a diverse national and international coalition of NGOs and experts against exempting India from U.S. and global nuclear trade restrictions that almost tipped the balance against the deal, but nevertheless moved the U.S. Congress and the George W. Bush administration put key nonproliferation restrictions in place.

 2006: The Association publishes an analysis highlighting the risks posed by a planned Iranian reactor at Arak capable of producing large quantities of plutonium, which prompts New York Times coverage and action by IAEA member states to stop technical assistance for the project.

 2007: The Association develops a detailed legislative proposal for a comprehensive strategy to strengthen the nonproliferation and disarmament system, which is embraced by Sen. Barack Obama and Sen. Chuck Hagel and introduced as S. 1977 in August 2007.
 The bill became the blueprint for President Obama’s nuclear risk reduction strategy outlined in his speech in Prague in 2009.

-2008: The Association publishes reports and articles by staff and by Board Member Rose Gottemoeller that provide ideas for negotiation of a new strategic arms reduction treaty with Russia beginning the following year.
+2008: The Association publishes reports and articles by staff and by Board Member Rose Gottemoeller that provide ideas for the negotiation of a new strategic arms reduction treaty with Russia beginning the following year.

 2008: Arms Control Today publishes an extensive Q & A with president-elect Barack Obama on his views and policies on nonproliferation and disarmament.